 Residents live alone (or as a couple) in an apartment that they own or rent themselves.
 Residents receive ongoing or occasional support in financial management, health and nutrition, relationship building, and developing strong links with people in their community.
-A team of Life Skills Workers provide outreach throughout the week.
+A team of Life Skills Workers provides outreach throughout the week.

 For more information, please contact Deanne Ziebart at 604-273-9778 or firstname.lastname@example.org.

-Individuals share a family home, suite or share an apartment with a roommate.
+Individuals share a family home, suite, or share an apartment with a roommate.
 Individuals receive ongoing or occasional support from home share providers, or roommates in financial management, health and nutrition, relationship building, and developing strong links with people in their community.
 Support varies depending on the needs of the individual.

-For more information, please contact Terry Schenkel at 604-273-9778 or email@example.com
+For more information, please contact Christine Dela Cruz at email@example.com.

-All day programs are currently full and funded spaces require a referral from CLBC.
+All-day programs are currently full and funded spaces require a referral from CLBC.
 Depending on suitability, we can also customize a program for those with private funding.

-For more information, please contact Kirsti Inglis at 604-273-9778 or firstname.lastname@example.org.
+For more information, please contact Jackie Lanz at 604-273-9778 or JLanz@develop.bc.ca.

 For the Vancouver CLBC Office please call 604-660-3323 or email firstname.lastname@example.org.

 At the Drop-In, individuals participate in activities of their choice.
 Each day a variety of activities are offered, ranging from one to four hours in length for semi-independent adults who live with families or on their own.
-Evening and weekend activities are offered on a first come first served basis.
+Evening and weekend activities are offered on a first-come-first-served basis.
 Please note all Drop-in Events are not open to the public and are only available for clients who have registered with DDA.
 For more information, please call 604-322-0052.